Travel on Point(s)

 General Tips for Communicating with Airline Reps

+Here are a few basic tips for contacting any customer service rep that should hopefully be obvious to everyone.
 The Golden Rule is first and foremost.
 Treat others like you wish to be treated.
-Starting off a chat or call by simply asking how the agent's day is going can set the tone for the whole conversation.
+Starting off a chat or call by simply asking how the representative's day is going can set the tone for the whole conversation.

 If you do end up on the phone, avoid calling while on the move.
 The last thing you want is being close to a resolution and have your call drop.

-Contacting an airline doesn't have to be time consuming.
+Contacting airline customer service doesn't have to be time consuming.
 A lot of the methods we discussed here let you get help for an issue while still going about your day, instead of having to sit on hold for hours on the phone.

 What is your go-to method of contacting an airline?
 Share your thoughts in our Facebook group!